docx-editor 1.x has shipped. Vue support, i18n, agents.

 });

 <DocxEditor> is then available in any page or component with no import, and the stylesheet is injected for you.
-The Nuxt DOCX editor guide walks through the full setup.
+The Nuxt DOCX editor guide covers module options, loading, and saving.

 • Round-trip fidelity.
-Open a Word .docx, edit, save, reopen in Word.
-Tables, headers, footers, footnotes, images, tracked changes, comments, page layout.
-No quality loss.
+Open a Word .docx, edit, save, and reopen in Word.
+Test your own documents against the fidelity checklist before rollout.

 • Tracked changes.
 Suggesting mode wraps every edit as a revision marker with author attribution.
 Accept or reject individually or in bulk.